babelfish-for-postgresql/babelfish_project_website/_usage/mvu.md

  EOF
 ```

+After updating the parameters, use the following command to restart the server:

+`${BABELFISH_HOME_NEW}/bin/pg_ctl -D ${BABELFISH_DATA_NEW} -l logfile restart`

 Please note that you cannot change migration mode during an upgrade.
-For example, if `babelfishpg_tsql.migration_mode` was `multi-db` before the upgrade, and you change it to `single-db`, then you will not able to see any user-defined databases that were there before the upgrade.
+For example, if `babelfishpg_tsql.migration_mode` was `multi-db` before the upgrade, and you change it to `single-db`, you will not able to see any user-defined databases that were there before the upgrade.

-Then use the following SQL command to change the parameter settings to match the values before the upgrade:

-`ALTER SYSTEM SET <setting name> = <setting value>;`

-After updating the parameters, use the following command to reload the configuration file:

-`SELECT pg_reload_conf();`

-*Note:* If you change any of the following parameters, the server needs to be restarted instead of just reloaded:

-- `babelfishpg_tds.tds_default_numeric_precision`
-- `babelfishpg_tds.tds_default_numeric_scale`
-- `babelfishpg_tsql.server_collation_name`

-You can use the following command to restart the server:

-`${BABELFISH_HOME_NEW}/bin/pg_ctl -D ${BABELFISH_DATA_NEW} -l logfile restart`